fmoessbauer/drace/README.md

                     only analyze heap memory
 ```

-### External Controlling DRace
+### Externally Controlling DRace

-DRace can be externally controlled using the external controller `msr.exe`.
+DRace can be externally controlled from a controller (`msr.exe`) running in a second process.
 To set the detector state during runtime, the following keys (committed using `enter`) are available:

 ```